broadinstitute/genomeshader/README.rst

 .. |PyPI version genomeshader| image:: https://img.shields.io/pypi/v/genomeshader.svg
    :target: https://pypi.python.org/pypi/genomeshader/

-Genomeshader is a Rust/Python library for rapid visualization of read-level data spanning variants across huge numbers of samples.
+Genomeshader is a Rust-backed Python library for rapid visualization of read-level data spanning variants across huge numbers of samples.
+It is intended for use within Jupyter notebooks.

 Documentation for the API can be found on the `documentation page <https://broadinstitute.github.io/genomeshader/>`_.